iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Results

 \subsubsection{Individual Heatmap Videos}

 Individual heatmap videos were created for each participant, who watched the two videos, resulting in 40 visualizations.
 These heatmaps visually represent the participant's individual attention patterns, revealing unique viewing behaviors and focus areas specific to each user.
-As expected, the heatmap videos of the group who used a gaming controller to collect their gaze coordinates were much denser than the ones of the group who used dwell control.
-The controller allowed continuous eye-tracking, whereas dwell control provided individual gaze points every few seconds.
+As expected, the heatmap videos of the group that used a gaming controller to collect their gaze coordinates were much denser than those of the group that used dwell control.
+The controller enabled continuous eye-tracking, whereas dwell control provided individual gaze points at intervals of a few seconds.